-The Complete SEO Checklist [UPDATED 2022]
+The Complete SEO Checklist [UPDATED for 2023]

 Sure, the specifics matter – but a top-down approach with a comprehensive strategy to keep you on track is essential.

-Whether you’re just starting out or are a Fortune 500 brand, you’ll find that an SEO plan that considers the full set of factors and ongoing updates will help you improve and grow.
+Whether you’re just starting out or are a Fortune 500 brand.
+You’ll find that an SEO plan that considers the full set of factors and ongoing updates will help you improve and grow.

-Key consideration in SEO checklist
+The key consideration in the SEO checklist

 You’ll want to keep these factors that make up a good website in mind, too.
 Have your content, UX, IT, and other marketing resources ready to join you on your SEO journey for the best possible outcomes.

 Before you can focus on the specific content you want to rank in search engines.
 Ensure that your site can be indexed and crawled.

 This all falls into the category of technical SEO in the SEO Checklist.

 These tools all deliver great diagnostic and analytics data to help you along the way.

 This is a table of contents for your website.
 The sitemap file is the modern way of “submitting” your pages to search engines.